Traveling to Syria in 2025: Updated Guide

 Safety and Security

-All major cities—Damascus, Aleppo, Hama, Homs, Latakia, and Tartus—are safe to visit.
+All major cities—Damascus, Aleppo, Hama, Homs, Palmyra, and Bosra—are safe to visit.

 Roads: While most roads are in good condition, some, such as the M4 highway, are damaged due to the war.
 Avoid driving at night due to poor lighting and infrastructure.